na-na-hi/renget/archive/faunarchive.md

 Want a thumbnail?
 A lot of the files have it embedded.
 You can get it by doing the following ffmpeg command (of course replace video.mp4 and thumbnail.png with whatever names you want):
 `ffmpeg.exe -i "video.mp4" -map 0:v -map -0:V -c copy thumbnail.png `

+Want descriptions and archives of what she said in livechat?
+Check holodex or hololyzer if they aren't included in the entries.

 ## Table of contents
 [TOC3]